 Education and Schools in China

-There's a variety of options when it comes to education in China, and expats can send their children to schools in the public, private or international sectors.
-Homeschooling is another popular choice amongs expats as well as some locals.
+There is a variety of options when it comes to education in China, and expats can send their children to schools in the public, private or international sectors.
+Homeschooling is another popular choice for expats as well as some locals.